 December 10, 2019: Apple releases iOS 13.3 for iPhone

 iOS 13.3 is now available for iPhone.
 In this release, there are new parental controls for Screen Time, giving parents even more control over who their children can call, FaceTime, or iMessage.
-Parents can now also manage the contact list that appear on their children's devices.
+Parents can now also manage the contact list that appears on their children's devices.
 The update also brings in a new layout for Apple News+ stories from The Wall Street Journal and other leading newspapers.
 Other improvements include creating a new video clip when trimming a video in Photos, support for NFC, USB, and Lighting FIDO2-compliant security keys in Safari.
 There's a fix for a Mail issue where new messages would not download, and it addresses an issue that could cause incorrect characters to display in Messages and duplication of messages in Exchange accounts.
-There are a plenty of other bug fixes and other improvements in iOS 13.3.
+There are plenty of other bug fixes and other improvements in iOS 13.3.

 November 18, 2019: Apple releases iOS 13.2.3 for iPhone